 Pilot Andre Borschberg landed the

-not be quite as far as the leg just completed, but it will still likely take four days and nights.
-From Phoenix, Solar Impulse will head for New York and an Atlantic crossing
+be quite as far as the leg just completed, but it will still likely take four days and nights.
+From Phoenix, Solar Impulse will head for New York and an Atlantic crossing that would

 Getting Solar Impulse to Hawaii proved more problematic than anyone could have

-72m wingspan put significant constraints on the type of weather the vehicle can handle, and that first sortie was aborted after just one day in the air because of a
+wingspan put significant constraints on the type of weather the vehicle can handle, and that first sortie was aborted after just one day in the air because of a fast developing